bitovi/academy/src/technology-consulting/5-communication.md

 - How do you ensure all stakeholders are aligned on project goals from the start?
 - What steps do you take to communicate scope changes to clients?
 How effective are these?

+### Addressing misunderstandings and conflicts constructively

+Misunderstandings and conflicts are inevitable in any team, but how they are handled can make or break team dynamics.
+When a conflict arises, address it promptly by bringing the parties involved into a calm and neutral setting, either virtually or in person.
+Use “I” statements to express your perspective without blaming others, such as, “I noticed that we seem to have different views on this issue, and I’d like to understand your perspective.”
+Aim for a solution that respects everyone’s viewpoints and keeps the team’s goals in focus.

+Tips and techniques:

+- **Schedule conflict resolution:** Set aside dedicated time to address misunderstandings when emotions are less likely to be heightened.
+- **Use neutral language:** Describe the issue without assigning blame, focusing instead on the facts and impact.
+- **Collaborate on solutions:** Involve all parties in finding a resolution, ensuring everyone feels heard and part of the solution.

+Questions to reflect:

+- Have you ever been involved in a conflict that was resolved constructively?
+What made the resolution effective?
+- How do you usually approach misunderstandings in your team?

 ### Managing internal conflicts